How to avoid credit card (Mastercard / Visa) cross border fees

 What is a cross border fee?

-These fees are levied by payment networks like Visa, MasterCard, and others, and are designed to account for the additional complexities and risks associated with handling international payments.
+Cross border fees (also known as International Service Assessment or International cross border assessment fees), are designed to account for the additional complexities and risks associated with handling international payments.

 Credit card or Mastercard cross border fees